ScreamingDev/wp-fast-simple-import/README.md

     }

-    // The THIRD ARGUMENT is the target data that you still can manipulate. if ( 'cat' == $source_data['animal'] ) {
+    // The THIRD ARGUMENT is the target data that you still can manipulate.
+    // It is an array object so the reference is given by default - nice, huh? ;) if ( 'cat' == $source_data['animal'] ) {
         shuffle( $target_data );
         $target_data['post_title'] = 'meow meow!';